Jorgomez/Project-13-Backend/README.md

 - Cloudinary: For handling image uploads (profile pictures, skill request pictures).
 - Bcrypt.js: To hash passwords securely before saving them in the database.

-By default, the backend will run on http://localhost:3000.

 ## API Endpoints

 # Users